adrianhryn/Portfolio-optimization/README.md

 You can see below how constructed portfolios in the second round perform on the out of sample periods.

 It is worth adding that third long-short algorithm passed all the constraints to the Quantopian contest, you can find them [here](https://www.quantopian.com/contest).
-It also gave a better average results comparing to the market index.
+It also gave better average results comparing to the market index.

 **Figure 1: Quantopian optimizer + eps and momentum as combined factor**
 ![Figure 1](https://github.com/adrianhryn/Portfolio-optimization/blob/master/results/out_of_sample_plots/long_short_quantopian_api.png)